CompCogNeuro/sims/README.md

 You can always access more detailed parameters by clicking on the button to the right off `Net` in the control panel (also by clicking on the layer names in the NetView), and custom params for this model are set in the `Params` field.

+## Mac notes

+You probably have to do a "right mouse click" (e.g., Ctrl + click) to open the executables in the `.zip` version -- it may be easier to just open the `Terminal` app, `cd` to the directory, and run the files from the command line directly.

 # Status

 **9/10/2019**: Chapters 2-4 are nearly complete and an initial binary test release is available.
 Python versions will be made available pending a program to convert the go files to python more automatically.
 Classes may need to depend on the C++ emergent versions for some gaps.